pylipp/financeager/README.md

 - [ ] use asynchronous calls
 - [ ] use logging module instead of print
 - [ ] omit year with `-d` option
-- [ ] drop PyQt dependency for schematics package
+- [x] drop PyQt dependency for schematics package

 PERSONAL NOTE
 -------------
 This is a 'sandbox' project of mine.
-I'm exploring and experimenting with databases, server applications (`Pyro4` and `flask`), frontends (command line, Qt-based GUI), software architecture and general Python development.
+I'm exploring and experimenting with databases, data models, server applications (`Pyro4` and `flask`), frontends (command line, Qt-based GUI), software architecture and general Python development.

 Feel free to browse the project and give feedback (comments, issues, PRs).